 System of Quality Management key controls have been designed and implemented to mitigate quality risks.
-The objective of performing tests of System of Quality Management key controls within the EY Czech Republic System of Quality Management includes determining whether the System of Quality Management key controls:
+The objective of performing tests of System of Quality Management key controls within the EY Cyprus System of Quality Management includes determining whether the System of Quality Management key controls:

-Were designed, implemented and operated in accordance with Control Owner's understanding and documentation thereof
+- Were designed, implemented and operated in accordance with Control Owner's understanding and documentation thereof - Were operated on a timely basis by the Control Owner/Control Operator specified in the design of the System of Quality Management key control - Resulted in the timely resolution of any matters (information accumulated) identified

-- Were operated on a timely basis by the Control Owner/Control Operator specified in the design of the System of Quality Management key control - Resulted in the timely resolution of any matters (information accumulated) identified - Were based on reliable information (i.e., information used in the performance of the System of Quality Management key control is complete and accurate, if applicable)
+• Were based on reliable information (i.e., information used in the performance of the System of Quality Management key control is complete and accurate, if applicable)

-Individuals testing System of Quality Management key controls are competent, objective and independent of the control owners and control operators.
+Individuals testing System of Quality Management key controls are competent, objective and independent of the control owners and control operators and most of them are qualified audit professionals with several years of experience in controls testing and audit.
+Individuals testing SQM key controls operate under the direction of the Country PPD.